Pauloguilhermepp/5954022-ComputerGraphicsProject/README.md

   - `Spacebar`: Move upward.
   - `\`: Move downward.

+- **Planet Finder**: If you want to find a planet, press its number (1 to Mercury up to 8 to Neptune, respecting the distance to the Sun), and the path between your position and the planet will be drawn.

 - **Mouse**: You can change the camera's direction using the mouse.
 Move the mouse to look around.
 Using mouse scrolling you can make your movements faster or slower.

 - **Simulation Speed**: You can adjust the simulation speed using the arrow keys. `Up` increases the speed, and `Down` decreases it.